gcode-de/mealwheel/README.md

 - **Efficient Grocery Shopping:** Automatically generate shopping lists based on your weekly meal plan to save time and reduce waste.
 - **Meal Preparation Guides:** Step-by-step guides to assist you in preparing your meals with ease.
 - **Community Sharing:** Share your favorite recipes with the MealWheel community and discover new favorites from other users.
+- **Household based planning:** Add Friedns to your household to let them see or even participate in planning your meals

 **Tech Stack:**